zhumazhenis/Classifier/README.md

 8.)
 Project is too big and there are some parts of source files that I do not understand.
 But, for this project it does not need to understand all parts of source files.

 9.)
-The project is also concerns math as we need to deal with matrices.
+The project is also concerns math as we need to deal with probability and matrices.

 10.)
+BENG 146 Programming for engineers course: I covers C++ and Java.
+See BENG146_course_specification.pdf file.

+11.)
 How this project helps me for participating nFactorial Incubator: I got acquainted with basic theories about machine learning (classifiers).
+I understood how classifiers work.
+For developing my application, I need to learn TensorFlow which is an open source library.
+In addition, I started to learn developing android apps from thenewboston android developing for beginner (youtube) and I have some practices with .xml files (layout), activities (java, android library).